AguilarLagunasArturo/cam-recon-tools/README.md

 	- Stack frames in a grid

 # Dependencies
-- OpenCV 4.5.2, refer to the installation guide
+- OpenCV 4.5.2, refer to the official installation guide
-- numpy, required by OpenCV
+- numpy, required by OpenCV and used to work with images
 - picamera, required if working with Raspberry PI

 # Instalation